There are so many resources to help you on your way following Jesus. Here are some that help us.

 Word Live from Scripture Union provides free, daily reading notes.
 See www.wordlive.org

 Resilient is a book by Sheridan Voysey.
 It provides 90 beautifully written short reflections on the Sermon on the Mount.
 Suitable for daily reading.

 Thy Kingdom Come is a global prayer initiative started by Archbishop Justin Welby.
-As well as the week of prayer (25th May to 4th June 2017) the web site is starting to provide some resources to help us as we pray.
+As well as the week of prayer the web site is starting to provide some resources to help us as we pray.

 Naked Spirituality is one of many valuable books by Brian McClaren.
 He provides 12 words, linking us to twelve types of prayer for the different situations we face in life from great problems to rejoicing.
 He builds on what we are familiar with on a Sunday – prayers of thanksgiving, intercession, worship etc. in a really helpful way.

 Scargill House in the Yorkshire Dales provides a brilliant programme of holidays, retreats and opportunities to learn more.
 Take time to relax, reflect, share with others and move forward in your journey.